-In the pilot episode we are first introduced to Officer Cleaver (Ernest Borgnine) who only responds to calls he believes are worthy of his time, but when he does get on case there is no stopping him.
-In the opening scene, when his cruiser is blocked in during a high speed pursuit, he decides to proceed to chase after a stolen Porsche…on foot.
-Overly dedicated or stupid is the toss up there.
+In the pilot episode, we are first introduced to Officer Cleaver (Ernest Borgnine) who only responds to calls he believes are worthy of his time, but when he does get on a case there is no stopping him.
+In the opening scene, when his cruiser is blocked in during a high-speed pursuit, he decides to proceed to chase after a stolen Porsche…on foot.
+Overly dedicated or stupid is the toss-up there.
 When his partner Officer Bundy (John Amos) is asked to describe Cleaver he responds, “You can’t get him to jump for a drunk and disorderly or a husband and wife squabble, but he’s got three beyond the call of duty commendations and a Medal of Valor.
 Bottom line he’s the best cop I’ve ever known, and I wouldn’t work with anyone else, but where is it written I have to like him?”

-Of course the real drama was off screen as science fiction writers Harlan Ellison and Ben Bova sued ABC and Paramount for copyright infringement as they had written a spec script base on a short story of theirs called Brillo.
-The lawsuit netted the two a $337,000 judgement.
+Of course, the real drama was off-screen as science fiction writers Harlan Ellison and Ben Bova sued ABC and Paramount for copyright infringement as they had written a spec script base on a short story of theirs called Brillo.
+The lawsuit netted the two a $337,000 judgment.
 Though I’m pretty sure being sued by Harlan Ellison is something that happens to most people in the industry.

 After airing its pilot, and seven consecutive episodes, ABC decided to release a second pilot movie entitled “Cops and Robbins” where the aforementioned Bundy has been promoted and now Cleaver and Haven have become roommates.
 This did not help things.
-For most of the episode we got our two leads babysitting the six year old daughter of a key witness to the murder of Cleaver’s old partner, and though the kid is cute and all this did not lead to riveting television.
-Most of the “comedy” stems with Haven not understanding how to deal with children, at one point Cleaver has to stop Haven from explaining sex to the little girl, and then the episode comes to a complete halt when our not so dynamic duo decides to hide out at the Knott’s Berry Farm Amusement park.
+For most of the episode, we got our two leads babysitting the six-year-old daughter of a key witness to the murder of Cleaver’s old partner, and though the kid is cute and all this did not lead to riveting television.
+Most of the “comedy” stems from Haven not understanding how to deal with children, at one point Cleaver has to stop Haven from explaining sex to the little girl, and then the episode comes to a complete halt when our not-so-dynamic duo decides to hide out at the Knott’s Berry Farm Amusement park.